syntruth/tsuri/README.md

 The following public methods are defined on the Tsuri instance object.

-`appendChild(data)` => Tsuri object
+`appendChild(node, doUpdate)` => Tsuri object
-This will append the data as a Tsuri node to the node object this is called on.
-If the `data` argument is already a Tsuri instance, then it is added to the `children` array property immediately and has its `parent` property set correctly, otherwise it is passed to the Tsuri constructor.
+This will append the node as a Tsuri node to the node object this is called on.
+If the `node` argument is already a Tsuri instance, then it is added to the `children` array property immediately and has its `parent` property set correctly, otherwise it is passed to the Tsuri constructor.
+The `doUpdate` argument is optional; if set to true (the default), then `updateChildren()` will be called after the child is added, otherwise, nothing more will be done.

 `breadthEach(iterator)` => null
 This will traverse the tree, starting at the node that this was called on, doing a